seage/hyflex/README.md

 ./scripts/run.sh evaluation --id competition1
 ```

-The final result will be stores as xml file in the `results/competiton1` folder
+The final result will be stores as json file in the `results/competiton1` folder

 ### Create a heat map of competition results